aTomical2/WAD-ASS2/README.md

 First it checks the showall button, then if it isn't it will filter the rest.
 If a button is unchecked it is added to the lists.

 The final loop in the function hides all items that are in a list.

+Step 4.
+This was added during step 2.
+It is a button with a div below it.
+The div is hidden / shown using an anonymous function in the addToTable function.